Matt Thurber Memorial

 a.
 Each game will consist of three (3) periods, with each period consisting of 12 minutes with a stop clock.

 b.
-If the goal differential is five (5) goals or greater in the third period, running time will commence, except for penalties and injuries.
+If the goal differential is five (5) goals or greater in the third period, running time will commence, except for injuries.
+Run clock will continue unless the trailing team comes to within a 3 goal deficit.

 c.
 One 60 sec time out will be allowed per each team.